 The districts were divided into tercile of eight districts each.
 Swat emerged as under in the various categories shown above:

-In infant mortality Swat came in the 3rd tercile and was 21st out of 24 districts.
-The average infant mortality rate for the province was 79 deaths per 1000 live births, while in Swat the rate was 95.7 deaths per 1000 live births
+In infant mortality Swat was in the 3rd tercile and was 21 out of 24 districts.
+The average infant mortality rate for the province was 79 deaths per 1000 live births, while in Swat the rate was 95.7 deaths per 1000 live births.

-In the figures for malnourishment, Swat was again in the 3rd tercile and ranked 23rd out of 24th in terms of malnourishment.
+In the figures for malnourishment, Swat was again in the 3rd tercile and ranked 23rd out of 24 in terms of malnourishment.

-In terms of primary school enrollment Swat was in the 2nd tercile at number 11 and was within the provincial average for this indicator.
+In terms of primary school enrollment Swat was in the 2nd tercile at number 11, and was within the provincial average for this indicator.

-In adult literacy Swat was in the 2nd tercile at number 9th and was ahead than the provincial average.
+In adult literacy Swat was in the 2nd tercile at number 9, and was ahead of the provincial average.

-For the indicator of safe drinking water Swat was in the 2nd tercile at number 9th and was better than the provincial average.
+For safe drinking water Swat was in the 2nd tercile at number 9 and was better than the provincial average.

-For sanitation Swat was in the 1st tercile at number 7th and thus had a better average than the figure for province.
+For sanitation Swat was in the 1st tercile at number 7 and thus had a better average than the figure for province.

-The figures indicate that Swat had weak health cover especially in facilities dealing with the mother and infant and this was reflected by its very high infant mortality rate.
+The figures indicate that Swat had weak health cover, especially in facilities dealing with the mother and infant and this was reflected by its very high infant mortality rate.
 Similarly, the figures showed that Swat had higher levels of malnutrition.
-The combination of high infant mortality rate and widespread malnutrition points to another nightmare.
-That is a very pernicious form of marginalization and the likely prevalence of cognitive disorders in children.
+The combination of high infant mortality rate and widespread malnutrition points to a pernicious form of marginalization and the likely prevalence of cognitive disorders in children.

+C. Child bombers

-In the absence of good medical care during pregnancy due to low income and the reliance on traditional birth attendants for child birth, the rate of complicated deliveries goes up in Swat.
+As well as inspiring discontent, poor living conditions can affect the capacity of people to resist radicalization.
+In the absence of good medical care during pregnancy due to low income and the reliance on traditional birth attendants for child birth, the rate of complicated deliveries in Swat is high.
 This trend is followed by a period of malnutrition for the newly born infant due to poverty of the parents.
 Under such circumstances the brain of the child is under developed and his or her cognitive capacity is reduced so that idea formation and the process of thinking become flawed.
 When such children are left to fend for themselves in woman led household then there is a disaster waiting to happen if a militant wants to misuse such children.

-C. Child bombers

-After the military regained Swat from the terrorists in Aug-Sept of 2009 they came across another nightmare.
-They discovered groups of sub normal children who were first abused physically and sexually and then handed over to trainers as child soldiers and suicide bombers.
-These children numbering about 126 were taken over by the military and placed under a re-education program called “Sabaoon” project managed by psychologists (“Hopeful Tomorrow”).

-The following is the profile of the children provided by the projects:
+This was illustrated when the military regained Swat from the terrorists in Aug-Sept of 2009, and discovered groups of sub-normal children who were first abused physically and sexually and then handed over to trainers as child soldiers and suicide bombers.
+These children numbering about 126 were taken recovered by the military and placed under a re-education program called “Sabaoon”, managed by psychologists (“Hopeful Tomorrow”).
+The Sabaoon psychologists found that all the children had low self esteem, lacked impulse control and suffered from the aggressive tendencies that are the common characteristics of behavioral problem.

-Most of the children had been abducted or picked up in chance encounters.
-(About 65-70%)

-The chance encounters were outside the school and abductions were by militants.

-65-70% of the children were performing significantly below the expectations of their peer group and chronological age in the school.

-A large number of children had dropped out of school for reasons of a) ability and or b) financial problems of the family.

-Most children (about 85%) were from families/sibling ship of 6-16 children and the child bombers were mostly from the middle children.

-They all had low self esteem, lacked impulse control and also suffered from aggressive tendencies that are the common characteristics of behavioral problem.

 Most of them also suffered from headaches, hallucinations and aggressiveness.
-In the EEG studies and on the basis of these symptoms the results were 100% positive indicating soft neuropathology that could result from dysrythmia, partial seizures and epilepsy.
+In the EEG studies and on the basis of these symptoms the results were 100% positive indicating soft neuropathology that could result from dysrhythmia, partial seizures and epilepsy.
+The reasons for these issues are complications at birth, poor nutrition and / or accidents in early childhood.
+Moreover they were mostly abducted or picked up in chance encounters outside school; some of the children had left the education system due to financial problems in the family.
+The children’s condition corresponded, therefore, to several of the problems identified by the Multiple Indicator Cluster Survey, discussed above.
+This highlights the fact that poverty leads to physiological, as well as social and economic, factors that can be exploited by militants,